 Overview

 The Heritage Council has long advocated for the support of High Nature Value (HNV) farming systems in Ireland.
-In response to declared national crises in both climate change and biodiversity, the Heritage Council sought a focused response, setting out how Ireland might best apply these principles in the context of expected changes to CAP and the new Green Deal.
+In response to declared national crises in both climate change and biodiversity in 2019, the Heritage Council sought a focused response, setting out how Ireland might best apply these principles in the context the European Green Deal and of expected changes to the EU Common Agricultural Policy (CAP).

-The Farming for Nature Technical Group was convened by the Heritage Council as part of its ongoing High Nature Value (HNV) Farming Ireland work, in association with Galway- Mayo Institute of Technology (GMIT)/European Forum on Nature Conservation Programme (EFNCP).
-The group brings together many years’ worth of experience of working directly with HNV farmers across Ireland, including through European Innovation Partnerships (EIPs) AGRI Groups, and with a range of other partners including the Heritage Council and the National Parks and Wildlife Service.
+The Farming for Nature Technical Group was convened in February 2020 by the Heritage Council as part of its ongoing High Nature Value (HNV) Farming Ireland work, in association with Galway-Mayo Institute of Technology (GMIT) and the European Forum on Nature Conservation Programme (EFNCP).
+The group worked together till the end of 2021, bringing together many years’ worth of experience of working directly with HNV farmers across Ireland, including through European Innovation Partnerships (EIPs) AGRI Groups, and with a range of other partners including the Heritage Council and the National Parks and Wildlife Service (NPWS).

 Farming for Nature Technical Group Members